timoharju/kierrokselle-fe/README.md

 ## About

+Kierrokselle is a single page disc golf web application.
+The purpose of the web application is to have a easy way to discover nearby disc golf courses.

 This project is initialized with Create React App.
 It uses React, Redux for state management and Taiwind for styling.

 All the other dependencies can be seen in the package.json file.